 You can learn on the job, through books and magazines, through social networks, blogs, seminars, mentors and so on.
 Continuous improvement is important because the one thing in life that is constant is change.
 And you have to continue to push yourself day in and day out to be the best.

-What is thinking outside the box to you?
+175. What does "thinking outside the box" mean to you?

 It means not doing things exactly the same way as everyone else.
 You've got to challenge the status quo and bring something new to the business.